hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 There are many different kinds of epoxy.
 They vary in terms of their curing time, endotherm, viscosity, shrinkage during cure, clarity, UV yellowing resistance, and more.
 I chose not to dye the epoxy and allow the fill to be transparent.
 This means that there is no need to mix in dye, but also that bubbles and yellowing (including UV induced yellowing) is more visible.
 So it was useful to choose a UV resistant epoxy, which Barnes Megapour is.

-{% include image.html url="/assets/img/wet-bubbles.jpg" description="The combination of charred gaps and fast curing epoxy lead to some bubbles like this being frozen in" %}
+{% include image.html url="/assets/img/wet-bubbles.jpg" description="Small bubbles emerging from charred wood" %}

 Another consideration is the curing speed, which is closely related to the endotherm and maximum pouring depth.
 I used one with a 2-3 hour cure time, and another with 24-48 hours.
 I much preferred the longer curing time.
 The working times respectively were about 45 minutes and 3 hours.
 45 minutes is short enough to feel rushed when there are many cracks to find and there is a constant stream of bubbles to pop.
 A lower viscosity and longer cure time means it is easier for bubbles to rise to the surface and pop rather than being frozen in.
 The combination of all the narrow and irregularly shaped cracks in the timber and the charred edges meant that bubbles kept appearing for a long time, and the results were better with the slow curing epoxy.